rayference/pinttrs/docs/rst/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :class:`.UnitContext` can interpret string values to Pint units and construct generators from them.
-The unit registry returned by :func:`.get_unit_registry` will be used for interpretation.
+The unit registry used is set by the ``ureg`` constructor argument.
+If it is unset, the unit registry returned by :func:`.get_unit_registry` will be used for interpretation.
 Example:

 .. doctest::